Why War Criminals Watch?

 As for targeting U.S. citizens for drone attacks, former Attorney General Eric Holder openly adduced a new “permission” for such killing with the disingenuous claim that the “due process” clause of the 5th amendment does not require “judicial process.”
 In other words, the President can legally kill U.S. citizens by doing “due process” in the White House.

 No constraints by courts or Congress were placed on the Obama administration’s war crimes.
 Despite Obama’s declaration of transparency in government, a wall of secrecy shrouded the conduct of wars, including drone war and covert operations.
 By his words and rash actions, Trump also showed a willingness to attack foreign countries in violation of international law and in disregard of the constraints of the U.S. Constitution which reserves to Congress the power to wage war.
 This has been an outgrowth of the Authorization for the Use of Military Force (AUMF) which was passed by Congress in the aftermath of 9/11 expanding presidential military authority.
 Even larger numbers of civilians were killed despite and in open violation of U.S. and international law.
 Authorization for air strikes is being outsourced more broadly, obfuscating at times the trail of responsibility.
 Broad power was given to the CIA to conduct drone strikes, beyond Obama’s delegation of that power to the DoD’s Joint Special Operations Command.
 One outgrowth of this is removal of requirements to report on numbers killed during an operation.
-And, Trump’s stated his interest in using nuclear weaponry – which, fortunately for the planet, didn’t happen during his time in office.
+And, Trump’s stated interest in using nuclear weaponry.

-Now, with Democrat Biden in the presidency, the U.S. still does not belong to the I.C.C. although Biden calls for Putin’s prosecution on war crimes charges.
-Biden has increased the U.S. military budget even beyond Trump’s record-making budget.
-The wars continue and Biden continues good relations with the Saudi government, pushing for more Saudi oil in order to weaken Russia.
-The Biden administration still hasn’t reinstated the Obama treaty with Iran.
-Most dangerous of all, to all life on this planet, rather than pulling back on NATO encirclement of Russia and urging/facilitating negotiations to end the Russian invasion of Ukraine, the Biden administration almost daily intensifies U.S. and NATO military assistance of all kinds to Ukraine.
-By providing the weapons to Israel used against the people of Gaza, using its veto in th UN to support the ongoing genocide and by the majority of Democrats and Republicans inviting Netanyahu to address Congress where he was cheered, it has been made clear to all where the current U.S. government stands.
+During his presidency, Biden called for Putin’s prosecution on war crimes charges (although the U.S. doesn’t belong to the ICC).
+Biden increased the U.S. military budget even beyond previous record-making budgets.
+The wars continued and Biden continued good relations with the Saudi government, pushing for more Saudi oil in order to weaken Russia and did not reinstate the Obama treaty with Iran.
+Most dangerous of all, to all life on this planet, rather than pulling back on NATO encirclement of Russia and urging/facilitating negotiations to end the Russian invasion of Ukraine, the Biden administration intensified U.S. and NATO military assistance of all kinds to Ukraine.
+By providing the weapons to Israel used against the people of Gaza, using its veto in the UN to support the ongoing genocide and by the majority of Democrats and Republicans inviting Netanyahu to address Congress where he was cheered, it was made clear to all where the U.S. government stood and still stands today as all the above has continued and only been increased under the current Trump administration.
 The world has been brought to the brink of nuclear catastrophe.
-In January 2022, the Doomsday Clock had the world at 100 seconds before midnight.
+Back in January 2022, the Doomsday Clock had the world at 100 seconds before midnight.
 With each passing day, we are getting even closer.